 It is important that baits be dried as quickly as possible.
 Turn baits over once they have formed a tough skin.
 Dried baits should be dark coloured, hard on the outside and weigh about 40% of their original weight.
-Weight loss can be determined by weighing a convenient number of baits (20) prior to their injection and weighing them periodically until dry.
-Dry baits can still have a very slight "give" to them when pressed firmly but there should be a definite hard out layer.
-Collect all meat scraps from the racks and surrounding area and bury.
+They should have the consistency of beef jerky.
+Weight loss can be determined by weighing a convenient number (20) periodically until dry.
+If this is not possible, a protective skin should be allowed to develop on the surface of the baits before they are used.
+Dried baits can still have a very slight "give" to them when pressed firmly but there should be a definite hard out layer.
+It is essential that well dried baits are used because: